FAQs

 Our summer team includes a mix of St. Mark’s School faculty and coaches, young adults, and local students who are all chosen for their skills, passions, depth of experience, strength of character, and embodiment of the SMS spirit.

 Our full-time administrative team spends the year planning and preparing for the summer, while our seasonal team convenes in the spring to complete their training and preparations.
 All SMS staff are required to complete CORI and SORI background checks, fingerprinting, and additional licensing requirements based on their role.
-A full staff orientation is held before our programs begin and all staff are certified in CPR and first aid .
+We dedicate a full week to in-person staff training before our programs begin, and all staff are certified in CPR and first aid .
 Throughout the summer, staff are in continuous partnership with the administrative team to further their own professional development and growth.

 Yes.
 We accept electronic payments for deposits, tuitions, and add-ons through our online application platform.
 A deposit is required for each session and is applied to the final tuition.
 Deposits are refundable until March 1.
+Following March 1, a deposit may be applied to the updated family balance, but it will not be refunded.
 Families may choose to pay their balance in full at the time of registration or using our convenient Installment Plan.
 Please visit your CUB portal for detailed options.

 Yes!
 A sibling discount of 10 percent is applied to eligible family enrollments when registrations are submitted at the same time.